realbakari/Gabin-s-blog-Posts/_posts/2019-09-12-Life Choice.md

 - Quote
 feature_image: ""
 ---
-Everyone will die but not everyone will live, it's all depend on the decison that you make today.
+Everyone will die but not everyone will live, it all comes down to the decison that you make today.
+Decide wisely!